-Seeds can be quite insidious because not only are they a tasty source of protein, but their oils are used for cosmetics, lotions, bandages, and even insecticides.
+Seeds can be quite insidious because, not only are they a tasty source of protein, but their oils are used for cosmetics, lotions, and even adhesive bandages.

 Aqua Libra (herbal drink)